bennyguitar/BGUtilities/README.md

 * <code>BGSystemUtilities.{h,m}</code>
 * <code>BGUtilities.h</code>

-The last class, <code>BGUtilities.h</code> is an aggregate of all of classes above it, meaning you only have to <code>#import "BGUtilities.h"</code> in any classes you'd like to get all of the methods in this suite.
+The last class, <code>BGUtilities.h</code> is an aggregate of all of the classes above it, meaning you only have to <code>#import "BGUtilities.h"</code> in any classes you'd like to get all of the methods in this suite.

 **Cocoapods**